quaie/ccsp/index.md

 tags: [about]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: This website is my attempt to summarize information while learning for the CISSP exam.
+summary: This website is an attempt to summarize information while learning for the CCSP exam.
-last_updated: 22 Aug 2020
+last_updated: 28 Mar 2023
 ---

 <!--{% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
 I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}
 -->
 ## What

-While not my main notebook, I shall try to summarise here information upon I came across during my study for CISSP.
+While not my main notebook, I shall try to summarise here information upon I came across during my study for CCSP.

 The whole idea is to have it formatted in an optimal layout for [skimming](http://www.butte.edu/departments/cas/tipsheets/readingstrategies/skimming_scanning.html). **Accent is put on BREVITY.**